-Stormwater Program staff planned and implemented the Tenth Annual Jefferson County Water Festival held on October 9, 2012, at Samford University.
-The Water Festivals educated 804 fourth grade students, teachers and parents from around Jefferson County.
+Stormwater Program staff planned and implemented the eleventh Annual Jefferson County Water Festival held on October 15, 2013, at Samford University.
+The Water Festivals educated 602 4th grade students, teachers and parents from around Jefferson County.
 The purpose of the Water Festival is to educate students about where drinking water comes from and how to protect and keep it clean for themselves and future generations.
 Students participate in three hands-on activities and experiments.
 All the hands-on activities directly correlate with the Alabama Course of Study Science and SAT Objectives for fourth grade.
+Leigh Anne Precise was the logo contest winner.
+The winning logo design was placed on T-Shirts distributed to all students and volunteers.
 Please see Appendix G.